fledge-iot/fledge/tests/system/python/docs/e2e/test_e2e_csv_multi_filter_pi.rst

 Objective
 +++++++++
-This test is designed to perform end-to-end testing of Fledge by ingesting data into Fledge using the `fledge-south-playback` plugin from a csv, haiving a filters of `fledge-filter-scale`, `fledge-filter-asset`, `fledge-filter-rate`, `fledge-filter-delta`, `fledge-filter-rms` plugins attached to it and then sending data to the PI Server using the service of `fledge-north-OMF` plugin, having filter of `fledge-filter-threshold` plugin.
+This test is designed to perform end-to-end testing of Fledge by ingesting data into Fledge using the `fledge-south-playback` plugin from a CSV file, with filters of the `fledge-filter-scale`, `fledge-filter-asset`, `fledge-filter-rate`, `fledge-filter-delta`, and `fledge-filter-rms` plugins attached.
+The data is then sent to the PI Server using the service of the `fledge-north-OMF` plugin, which has the `fledge-filter-threshold` plugin attached.

-This test comprises *TestE2eCsvMultiFltrPi* class having only one test cases functions:
+This test consists of *TestE2eCsvMultiFltrPi* class, which contains only one test cases functions:

-1. **test_end_to_end**: Test that checks data is inserted in Fledge using playback south plugin having filters of Delta, RMS, Rate, Scale, Asset & Metadata and sent to PI or not.
-It also verifies the data sent and received counts, checks whether the required asset is created, and ensures that the data sent from Fledge via the OMF plugin reaches the PI Server.
+1. **test_end_to_end**: Verifies that data is inserted into Fledge using the playback south plugin with filters for Delta, RMS, Rate, Scale, Asset, and Metadata, and then sent to PI.
+It also checks the data sent and received counts, verifies the creation of the required asset, and ensures that the data sent from Fledge via the OMF plugin reaches the PI Server.

 Prerequisite